adisharma-git/COMPUTER-ORGANIZATION-AND-ARCHITECTURE-HAND-WRITTEN-NOTES-LATEST-SYLLABUS-/README.md

 ## How to Use

-Clone this repository to your local machine:git clone https://github.com/your-username/coa-notes.git Open the desired unit's markdown file to view the notes.
+Clone this repository to your local machine: `git clone https://github.com/your-username/coa-notes.git` Open the desired unit's markdown file to view the notes.

 ## Contributing